 Students are required to attend every class.
 If a personal emergency such as illness occurs, please notify me immediately (text cell phone).
 Students are responsible for all missed work.
 Missing more than one class will affect your final grade unless you provide a valid reason with documentation.
-(Health Center or doctor note) (Missing 2 classes= one full grade lower; 3 classes= two full grades lower; 4 classes= three full grades lower.)
+(Health Center or doctor note) Documentation should be submitted on return to class.
+(Missing 2 classes= one full grade lower; 3 classes= two full grades lower; 4 classes= three full grades lower.)
 In addition, arriving late or leaving early is not acceptable; these will be noted and may also impact your grade.
 (Two lates= 1 absence)